 Nothing makes a professional statement like group apparel with a beautifully designed logo.
 Embroidered logos are very popular, but there are also other effective application methods.
 When groups are considering embroidery in Overland Park, design professionals can explain their options, which typically include:

-SCREEN PRINTING: Screen printed T-shirts are a classic way to identify a large group of people.
+- SCREEN PRINTING: Screen printed T-shirts are a classic way to identify a large group of people.
 They are ideal for corporate events and promotion items, and are affordable.
-Professionals, such as those at House of Apparel, typically suggest screen printing when customers have a large image, which could be expensive to embroider.
+Professionals, such as those at Business Name, typically suggest screen printing when customers have a large image, which could be expensive to embroider.
 Since screen printing uses ink that becomes part of fabric, the result also has a soft feel, which many people prefer.

 Businesses and other groups often present a uniform, professional look by adding a logo or image to member apparel.
 Design experts use a variety of processes to achieve quality results, and work with customers to create the desired results.